MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 [`MediaElement`](xref:Xamarin.Forms.MediaElement) is a view for playing video and audio.
 Media that's supported by the underlying platform can be played from the following sources:

-- The web, using a HTTP or HTTPS URI.
+- The web, using a URI (HTTP or HTTPS).
 - A resource embedded in the platform application, using the `ms-appx:///` URI scheme.
 - Files that come from the app's local and temporary data folders, using the `ms-appdata:///` URI scheme.
 - The device's library.